py2exe/py2exe/README.md

 Version 0.10.2.0:
 - New module finder with support for implicit namespace packages (PEP 420).
-- `DLLFinder` automatically excludes VC++ redist and Windows CRT DLLs from bundles
+- `DLLFinder` automatically excludes VC++ redist and Windows CRT DLLs from bundles.
+- Several fixes for bundling software with `bundle_files<=2` (only the standard library is supported, other dependencies may or may not work).
 - New hook for `pycryptodome`.

 Version 0.10.1.0: